 Birthdays: Roman Emperor Vitellius, Duke Albrecht Wallenstein, Chief Justice John Marshall, Francis Scott Key, F. Scott Fitzgerald, George Raft, Chief Joseph, Sheila MacCrae, Anthony Newley.
-Phil Hartman, Mean Joe Greene, Billy Bletcher the voice of Pegleg Pete, Pedro Almodovar is 67, Jim Henson, Brad Bird is 60.
+Phil Hartman, Mean Joe Greene, Billy Bletcher the voice of Pegleg Pete, Pedro Almodovar is 68, Jim Henson.

 1934- Stanford graduate Frank Thomas’s first day as a Walt Disney Animator.

 1936- Noel Coward's play 'Private Lives'opened.

 1938- Bob Clampett's cartoon "Porky in Wackyland"( Foo!)

 1953-UPA's "Unicorn in the Garden" directed by Bill Hurtz, based on the cartoon style and story by James Thurber.